Locust0/AVI/ForgeEncounters.md

 ### The Black Armory Shield

-These shields, described [here](https://avijr.com/Destiny), were added to all of the forge sabateur bosses to increase their difficulty and introduce players to this new mechanic which is featured in the forges themselves and the quests to unlock them.
+These shields described [here](https://avijr.com/Destiny), were added to all of the forge saboteur bosses to increase their difficulty and introduce players to this new mechanic which is featured in the forges themselves and the quests to unlock them.

 ---